Kyle Farmer Preview, Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.50).
+- The Athletics have a 5.54 team ERA that ranks 29th across all league pitching staffs.

-- In his last appearance on Wednesday against the Seattle Mariners, the righty tossed five innings, giving up two earned runs while surrendering four hits.
+- The righty last appeared on Wednesday against the Seattle Mariners, when he went 4 2/3 innings, allowing five earned runs while giving up six hits.

-- The 29-year-old has an ERA of 4.29, with 9 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.